Meet Artemis (Artimus), A Juvenile Olive Ridley Missing a Flipper

 Weight: 1.8 kg

-Artemis has been adopted for Noelie, Andrin, Florian and Mattia by Pierino Avoledo, for Phoebe Rose by Donna Watson, by Mandy and Kevin Briggs, Marion Hasse, Claudia Ploner, Fouke Ombelet, Asia Kubeluk, for Leila by Paul, by Sofie, for Nikoleta by Laura, by Fiona Whitelaw, for Ellis by Scott Lea, by Emily C Fensome, Elsie Gabriel and by Penny Scudamore, for Luciana by Tania & Ugo, by Sandra & Markus Gebhartl, for Max by Vanessa Bohling and for Gemma by Mark Turner, by Paul Magneville & Marin Flattot, Sarah Harrison, Xenia, for Winter Ann by Lisa & Tim, for Kimberly by Anita Gallant, by Jimmy Self & Shaun Vazquez, Joel Weaver Jr. and by Samantha Jennifer Cruz, Erica Stark, Paul, Anya, Lilli, Abby, Björn and Kerri Slivka.
+Arti has been adopted for Noelie, Andrin, Florian and Mattia by Pierino Avoledo, for Phoebe Rose by Donna Watson, by Mandy and Kevin Briggs, Marion Hasse, Claudia Ploner, Fouke Ombelet, Asia Kubeluk, for Leila by Paul, by Sofie, for Nikoleta by Laura, by Fiona Whitelaw, for Ellis by Scott Lea, by Emily C Fensome, Elsie Gabriel, for Jenny by Penny Scudamore, for Luciana by Tania & Ugo, by Sandra & Markus Gebhartl, for Max by Vanessa Bohling and for Gemma by Mark Turner, by Paul Magneville & Marin Flattot, Sarah Harrison, Xenia, for Winter Ann by Lisa & Tim, for Kimberly by Anita Gallant, by Jimmy Self & Shaun Vazquez, Joel Weaver Jr. and by Samantha Jennifer Cruz, Erica Stark, Paul, Anya, Lilli, Abby, Björn and Kerri Slivka.

 Artemis arrived missing a front flipper and with the other front flipper not working very well.
 We X-rayed Artemis and found a badly broken bone in his remaining front flipper.
 This wound was old and it would be unlikely that we could heal these bones.
 However, we performed several surgeries the the hope that he would regain some function once the infection in his flipper improved.